Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Restrictions

-In theFSTACKcase, if the forwards stack pointer (FFPT) occurs within a value it occurs within the first value.
-In theBSTACKcase the backwards stack pointer (LFPT) is never used (these two restrictions make optimisation of multiple stacking operations possible, though care must be taken not to bumpFFPTuntil after the first value has been calculated).
+) is never used (these two restrictions make optimisation of multiple stacking operations possible, though care must be taken not to bumpFFPT

 Action